-Comfy bed, yoga studio, concert salon.
+Comfy bed & bath, yoga studio, and concert salon.

 Hello Fellow Traveler and Future Friend!

-I have one clean, very private, basic room to let that can accommodate two people.
+I have one clean, private, basic room to let that can accommodate two people.
 Clean, basic guest bathroom with shower and bathtub down the hall.
 The bed is comfortable, the sheets are tight and clean, and there's a window and plenty of closet space.